 The Gulf can be a complicated region to navigate.
 For Vogue, “it requires a high level of savoir-faire and smart spending on local activations to enable brands to stand out in the marketplace’.

 Stanislas Brunais, Marketing Director of homegrown luxury platform Ounass, offers a neat summary: ‘While users have access to global content, it is important to respect local traditions, heritage and communities.
 People expect local brands to recognise, celebrate and embrace local talents, and support their local communities.’

 Some 70% of luxury shoppers in the GCC are now comfortable with online shopping and that behaviour is likely to stay.
 Online channels will keep growing and brick and mortar is going to have less of a footprint – but the store of the future is not only going to be online.
 Shopping is a cultural activity.

 To remain relevant, luxury brands will need to find the sweet spot between authentic depictions of local and global aspiration, leveraging mediums like concept stores, virtual spaces and TikTok to change the narrative.

 We are global leaders in brand & digital experiences for luxury brands.
 We help timeless brands design what's next.
-If you'd like to discuss how we partner with luxury brands to provide strategic design and tech services, please get in touch via email@example.com to arrange a time to speak with our team of consultants.
+If you'd like to discuss how we partner with timeless luxury brands to provide brand strategy, digital experience design and innovation consultancy, please get in touch via email@example.com to arrange a time to speak with our team of consultants.